 9. Dynamic vs. Static Pulls:

 Pulling statics takes time.
-Slow, gradual movements and torque are required.
-Static pulls work very well with chains, steel cables, and low-stretch rope.
-Static pulls are great for getting out of a rocky situation.
-Static pulls can also work well in snow and mud, provided that the problem vehicle has a lower GVW than the recovery vehicle.
+Slow, gradual movements and torque are crucial for successful recovery.
+Static pulls work best with chains, steel cables, and low-stretch rope, making them ideal for rocky terrain, snow, and mud—especially when the stuck vehicle has a lower GVW than the recovery vehicle.

 10. Choosing a Recovery Board: